-Perhaps one of the hardest tasks in all of the gardening world, is thinning
+Perhaps one of the most difficult tasks in all of the gardening world, is

-out seedlings.
-The chore of thinning seedlings is essential for healthy plant
+thinning out seedlings.
+The chore of thinning seedlings is essential for

-growth and development, to maximize flower size, and to maximize crop production.
+healthy plant growth and development, to maximize flower size, and to maximize

+crop production.
 Sure, some types of plants tolerate a little crowding.
-But, that's the exception,
+But,

-rather than the rule.
-Every type of plant will show positive benefits,
+that's the exception, rather than the rule.
+Every type of plant will

 Haven't got the heart, or the patience, to thin seedlings?
 Then, space seedlings